Some good things about being back:

 1. Being able to steal spoonfuls of vanilla Frosty from Rob.

-2. Travis and Alias.
+Alias.
 And Victor Garber.
 And Ron Rifkin.
 And Kevin Weisman.

 3. Ice cubes.